 The Hotel of Mum and Dad

-Whether they’re saving for a house deposit or trying to get back on their financial feet, moving back home comes with a bundle of monetary benefits – but how does the cost of boomerang kids impact lifestyle, savings and retirement?
+Whether they’re saving for a first home or trying to get back on their financial feet, moving back home comes with a bundle of monetary benefits – but how does the cost of boomerang kids impact lifestyle, savings and retirement?
 How much are parents really charging their children to live at home?
 And how much are kids saving by staying under their parent’s roof?

 Our research shows clear support for charging children to stay at the hotel of Mum and Dad, but that the cost differs markedly up and down the country.